azproduction/relocating-to-berlin/README.md

 ### What kind of salary range should I expect?

+[Teleport](https://teleport.org/cities/berlin/) gives a quick overview of Berlin and other cities, including salary for several jobs and quality of life.

-It depends on many factors, please refer to the job posting websites like https://angel.co/ or http://berlinstartupjobs.com/
+It depends on many factors, please refer to the job posting websites like [angel.co](https://angel.co/) or [Berlin Startup Jobs](http://berlinstartupjobs.com/)

 If you're OK with very imprecise estimations, IT professionals in Berlin earn 45000-70000 Euro per year "gross" (before taxes).

 ### How Germans describe salaries?

 Salaries in Germany are referenced in Euros per year (no one cares about monthly amount).
-Whenever you get a quote, it's always before taxes (it's called gross salary).
-Your potential employer can usually give you a rough estimate on net salary (after-taxes) on request, but you'd have to provide some extra data like age, marital status, info on your kids etc.
+Whenever you get a quote, it's always before taxes (it's called gross salary "brutto").
+Your potential employer can usually give you a rough estimate on net salary (after-taxes, "netto") on request, but you'd have to provide some extra data like age, marital status, info on your kids, etc.

 ## Taxes and Payments

 ### How much tax do I pay?

-Very important advice for first year esp.: you can return a lot(>2000eu for 2 monthes) taxes because you earn less in your home land, or if you paid taxes in homeland.
-Ask your steuerberater for this issue.
+Very important advice for first year esp.: you can return a lot(>2000€ for 2 monthes) taxes because you earn less in your home land, or if you paid taxes in homeland.
+Ask your Steuerberater for this issue.

 Taxes can reach 40% and more, so your gross salary is by no means the amount of money you'll be getting.
 Statutory medical insurance is part of your taxes already.

 Search Google for "German tax calculator" to calculate an estimate for your salary after taxes yourself.
 It's pretty accurate if you fill in the data correctly.

 Seek professional advice even if you think you don't need any.
 Tax law is quite complicated.
 Your home country may have important requirements for you if you work abroad, or extra taxes to be payed.
 Your office buddies are not a good source of critical financial information.
+Germans are strict with these issues and don't joke around.
+Stuff like this can get you into serious trouble.

 ### How big are the taxes for foreigners?